weso/shex-lite-evolution/proposals/0002-start-shape-expression.md

 expression called the start expression.
 This serves as start here advice from the schema author and is useful when describing a graph with a single purpose.

+It is not mandatory to specify a start expression.
+Additionally, only one start expression can be specified at most.
+If more than one start expressions are present an error should be returned.

 ## Motivation

 Consider the following code: